Skip to content

 Future social security, pension, or annuity streams that have economic value but do not appear on a balance sheet.
 Income-generating capacity from human capital (career earnings potential).
 Tax liability on unrealised investment gains (can reduce effective net worth by 15-25% of gain amounts).
 Estate taxes that may apply at death.
 Illiquid asset valuation uncertainty (hard to price accurately until sold).
 Depreciation on vehicles and similar assets (calculator uses current market value, not historic cost).
 Contingent liabilities like guarantees or pending lawsuits.

-Common Net Worth Calculation Mistakes
+Patterns Commonly Observed in Net Worth Calculation

 Using home purchase price rather than current market value.
 Forgetting retirement account balances.
 Ignoring credit card debt because it feels transient.
 Using original loan amounts rather than current balances.
 Treating all assets as equally liquid.
 Counting company stock options not yet vested.
 Forgetting cash-value life insurance.
 Not running the calculation periodically to track changes.
 The calculator provides the simple structure; accurate inputs require gathering current statements and honest valuations.